Tripping The Light Fantastic

 With flash photography I find that direct flash can be a little too severe and not as manoeuvrable.
 Bounce or diffused flash may be a little softer but the flash unit would have to be quite an advanced model.

-The system I use to capture the images used for PAS recording and Flickr is a daylight lamp fixed to an adjustable tripod and boom.
-The bulb is centered in a dome and covered with a white diffuser.
+The system I use to capture the images used for PAS recording and Flickr are 2 daylight lamps fixed to an adjustable tripod and boom.
+The bulb is centred in a dome and covered with a white diffuser.
 The diffuser eliminates most harsh shadows and allows you to "get in there" with the camera.
-All artefacts are photographed against a white background.
+All artefacts are photographed against a white background and close-ups are photographed on a sheet of frosted glass supported over a white sheet at a height of three inches or so.

 The Fancy Bit Between Your Eye & Artefact